 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 The rice smelled and appeared to have been swept up off the floor.
 The other problem was that the men assigned to be cooks had no idea of how to prepare the rice since they had no experience in cooking it.
 During their time in the camp, they received few vegetables and almost no fruit.
 Once in a while, the POWs received corn to serve to the prisoners.
 From the corn, the cooks would make hominy.
 The prisoners were so hungry that some men would eat the corn cobs.
 This resulted in many men being taken to the hospital to have the cobs removed because they would not pass through the men’s bowels.
 Sometimes they received bread, and if they received fish it was rotten and covered with maggots.
 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

 The camp hospital was composed of 30 wards.
 The ward for the sickest POWs was known as “Zero Ward,” which got its name because it had been missed when the wards were counted.
 The name soon meant the place where those who were extremely ill went to die.
 Each ward had two tiers of bunks and could hold 45 men but often had as many as 100 men in each.
 Each man had a two-foot-wide by six-foot-long area to lie in.
 The sickest men slept on the bottom tier since the platforms had holes cut in them so the sick could relieve themselves without having to leave the tier.
-According to medical records from the camp, George entered the camp hospital on June 19, 1942, but no illness was indicated or a date of discharge given.
+According to medical records from the camp.

 On August 7, one POW escaped from the camp and was recaptured on September 17.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”